jmouly/var_calculator/README.md

 # Value at Risk Calculator

 Application to compute the Value at Risk (VaR) using historical values.
+The historical VaR computation method uses actual historical values of a trade of a portfolio(multiple trades) ranking those values from worst to best and selecting the loss at the desined percentile as the VaR estimate.

 ## Features
 - File-based input processing